MicrosoftDocs/customer-voice/cv-docs/connect-environment.md

 ---
 title: "Connect Dynamics 365 Customer Voice with your environment | MicrosoftDocs"
-description: "Learn about connecting Dynamics 365 Customer Voice with your environment" ms.date: 03/26/2021 ms.service: dynamics-365-customervoice
+description: "An environment is a space to store, manage, and share business data.
+This topic explains how to connect Dynamics 365 Customer Voice with your environment." ms.date: 03/26/2021 ms.service: dynamics-365-customervoice ms.topic: article
-ms.topic: article